Condoms are one of the most effective ways to prevent pregnancy and protect against sexually transmitted infections (STIs).

 But if they aren’t used correctly, you’re more likely to experience breaks, tears, and other issues that can put you and your partner at risk.

-Read on to learn how to correctly use male and female condoms and dental dams, what to do if the condom breaks, and more.
+Read on to learn how to correctly use outside and inside condoms and dental dams, what to do if the condom breaks, and more.

 You should always check that your chosen barrier method is safe to use before you plan to engage in intercourse.